József Alvinczi: Italian campaign and later assignments

 Despite deteriorating health, he regrouped and tried again.
-He suffered a severe defeat in the Battle of Rivoli on 14–15 January 1797.
+He suffered a severe defeat in the Battle of Rivoli on 14 January 1797.
 Mantua surrendered soon afterward.
 He was then given the position of military governor of Hungary, and promoted to field marshal in 1808.
-He died two years later in Buda.
+Alvinczi was also entrusted with the chairmanship of the commission created to reorganize the army.
+He died two years after the promotion,—in Buda.